ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 # Installation

-Installing this role is very simple: `ansible-galaxy install dj-wasabi.zabbix-web`
+Installing this role is very simple: `ansible-galaxy install community.zabbix.zabbix_web`

-When the Zabbix Web needs to be running on the same host as the Zabbix Server, please also install the Zabbix Server by executing the following command: `ansible-galaxy install dj-wasabi.zabbix-server`
+When the Zabbix Web needs to be running on the same host as the Zabbix Server, please also install the Zabbix Server by executing the following command: `ansible-galaxy install community.zabbix.zabbix_server`

  Default username/password for the Zabbix Web interface is the default.